-As a technology-heavy industry, land surveyors are typically eager to learn and implement new forms of technological advancements.
-However, can survey technology a bad thing in the hands of those who don’t know how to use it properly?
+The surveying profession is a technology-heavy industry, and land surveyors are typically eager to learn and implement new forms of technological advancements.
+However, as this technology becomes increasingly accessible to general users, should we be concerned about its use by those who are not trained professionals?

-Surveyors are concerned that the use of new applications that provide simple survey data will lead people to utilize incomplete or incorrect data to make decisions regarding their land when they should hire a professional surveyor to deliver accurate and legally-mandated data instead.
+New applications that provide simple land survey data are becoming increasingly common.
+Surveyors are concerned that the use of new applications (“apps”) that provide simple survey data will lead people to utilize incomplete or incorrect data to make decisions regarding their land, when they should hire a professional surveyor to deliver accurate and legally-mandated data instead.

 “What is the average person’s biggest investment?”
-Lyle asks.
+Bissegger asks.
 “Their property.
 Three feet can make a big difference in a property dispute.”

-Surveyors also perform boundary analyses, a comprehensive evaluation of all evidence.
-This includes investigating plats, legal descriptions, and historic surveys to define boundaries.
+When determining property lines, surveyors also perform boundary analyses, a comprehensive evaluation of all evidence.
+This includes investigating plats, legal descriptions and historic surveys to define boundaries.
 Surveyors are concerned that people using apps will rely on the simple data given to them, and not take into account the full picture and history of the property.

-Even as app technology becomes more accurate – or rather, when – Lyle emphasizes that while correct data is essential, the interpretation is the most critical, and can only be provided by a professional surveyor.
+Even as app technology becomes more accurate, Bissegger emphasizes that while correct data is essential, the interpretation is the most critical, and can only be provided by a professional surveyor.

-“As technology becomes better and better, it refines measurements down to more accurate measurements.
-The danger is that it’s not analyzing their whole boundary analysis,” says Lyle.
+“As technology becomes better and better, it will refine measurements to be more accurate.
+The danger is that it does not provide the whole boundary analysis,” says Lyle.

 To learn more about how our surveyors are using the latest technology for your project needs, visit our Survey page.Click Here